isomerpages/csc-knowledge/_digital-issue-11/Rethinking Hybrid Work Design: Insights from Ethnography.md

 When we asked technicians how they know what they know, and how they assess the state of a chemical process, they would often shrug the question away claiming that we should ask the decision-makers instead.
 But we kept digging, and technicians came up with really interesting explanations.
 For example, they would claim they could “smell” the problem by just being there.
 Or by “simply knocking on the pipes” they would know “exactly what is going on”.

 Understanding this became one of the main motivations for the rest of our study, especially because it stands in stark contrast to uber-rational accounts of digital technology that often assume that everything can be captured in data, and that messy, intuitive processes—such as smelling or knocking the pipes—can be automated.
-It gave us tremendous alternative insights into how we should think about the future of work.1
+It gave us tremendous alternative insights into how we should think about the future of work.

 <h6>Note</h6>